xsuite/DA_study_template/README.md

 poetry config virtualenvs.in-project true
 ```

+If you're not interested in using GPUs, you can jump directly to the [Installing packages](#installing-packages) section.
+Otherwise, follow the next section.

 ### Installing with Poetry for GPUs

 Using Poetry along with GPUs is a bit more complicated, as conda is not natively supported by Poetry.
 However, not all is lost as a simple trick allows to bypass this issue.
-First, from a conda-compatible Python environment (e.g. miniforge or miniconda), create a virtual environment with the following command:
+First, from your (hopefully conda-compatible) Python environment, create a virtual environment with the following command:

 ```bash
 conda create -n gpusim python=3.9